wwinpower/wwinpower/README.md

 <br>

 Hi, I'm Vladimir— a Full stack developer at Winpower building some real stuff through code.
 My working principle is learning by doing.
 Always up for a discussion on softwares, business, entrepreneurship, philosophy & socialpreneurship. ✌💖
-I love what I do and I aspire to create designs and experiences that can help solve problems and communicate both in anesthetic and functional sense.
-I am looking forward to work, learn on developing applications.
-A Passioniate towards learning and developing MERN || MEVN Stack sites, designing minimalistic UI/UX and Love sharing my knowledge, insights of learning with others through Blogging.
-Some of the technologies I enjoy working with include NodeJS, ReactJS, other JS frameworks and UI/UX samples with prototyping using Figma and 💎 Adobe XD.

 <hr>